 What does it cost?

-Nothing to the Service User as the Service is funded by the Government’s Supporting People programme.
+Nothing to the Service User as the Service is funded by the Government’s Supporting People program.